Making your estate plans known can sometimes be helpful, but in the end, what you choose to disclose is purely a matter of personal choice.

-The scene’s been in countless movies: The family’s gathered, tissues in hand, at the attorney’s office for the reading of the will.
+The scene’s been in countless movies: The deceased’s family is gathered, tissues in hand, for the reading of the will.
 You can feel the tension as everyone awaits finally finding out what untold riches will be heading their way.

 Does this ever happen in real life?
 Almost certainly not.
 But it does raise the question: Should you keep your estate plans secret from family members?
 Although it may make for good (if clichéd) cinema, it’s not right for every situation.

 Most people don’t want to share the exact amount children can expect to inherit.
-But if, for example, they’re counting on inheriting the family business, it may be helpful for them to know what plans you’ve made about the business.
+But if, for example, your goal is to assure the continuation of a family business, there are strong business and family reasons why the next generation of owners and managers should know what plans you’ve made.

 Ultimately the decisions you make about your estate are yours alone.